Gehstock/Mist_FPGA/Arcade_MiST/Pacman Hardware/ReadMe.txt

-Games that shold work on this hardware by Rom swap
+Games that should work on this hardware after Rom swap

 Nibbler
 Fantasy